Training Diffusion Policies via Prior-Mapping Co-Evolution: Training and Implementation Details

 \subsection{Baselines}

-Across all methods, actor/decoder networks use comparable MLPs (typically 4 layers, 32--64 units) with SiLU activations, and critics share a common 5-layer MLP backbone, ensuring that performance differences stem from the policy formulation rather than network capacity.
+We strictly match the capacity of the actor/decoder and critic networks across methods.
+Unless specified otherwise, policy networks are 4-layer MLPs (width 32) with SiLU activations, and critics use a 5-layer MLP backbone (width 256).

+\paragraph{Implementation and Tuning.} To ensure fair comparison, we use official implementations and their released configurations where available (e.g., for FPO and DPPO), following the authors' recommended settings.
+For generative baselines (FPO/DPPO), we adhere to their standard unregularized formulations as described in the original papers and code \citep{mcallister2025fpo}.
+Crucially, these methods do not admit efficient entropy regularization in the online setting, since computing exact likelihoods (and thus entropy terms) requires expensive ODE/SDE integration.
+This limitation in maintaining exploration likely contributes to their instability on harder tasks, compared to \textsc{GoRL}, which retains cheap entropy control via the latent Gaussian policy.

-\paragraph{Gaussian PPO.} The actor is a diagonal Gaussian policy with a 4-layer MLP (width 32, SiLU).
-The critic is a 5-layer MLP (width 256, SiLU).
-The log standard deviation is parameterized by softplus and clipped to $[10^{-3}, 10]$.
+\paragraph{Gaussian PPO.} The actor is a diagonal Gaussian policy parameterized by a 4-layer MLP (width 32).
+The log standard deviation is state-independent, parameterized by a softplus output, and clipped to the range $[10^{-3}, 10]$.
+We use the standard clipping threshold $\epsilon=0.2$.

-\paragraph{FPO.} We implement Flow Policy Optimization following the original paper~\citep{mcallister2025fpo}.
-The policy is a conditional flow-matching model sampled with 10 ODE steps and trained with a flow-matching surrogate objective.
-For each action, we sample 8 $(\tau,\varepsilon)$ pairs.
-The policy network is a 4-layer MLP (width 32, SiLU) that takes $(s,a_t,\tau\text{-embed})$ as input and outputs a velocity field.
-We use a learning rate of $3\times 10^{-4}$ and clipping $\epsilon_{\text{clip}}=0.05$, which are the best-performing values reported in the FPO hyperparameter sweep.
+\paragraph{FPO (Flow Policy Optimization).} We implement FPO following~\citet{mcallister2025fpo}, where the policy is a conditional flow-matching model.
+We use a 4-layer MLP (width 32) that takes state, time, and action as input to predict the velocity field.
+Sampling is performed via an ODE solver with 10 steps.
+Training uses a flow-matching surrogate objective with 8 $(\tau, \varepsilon)$ samples per action.
+Based on the original paper's recommendation for stability, we use a reduced clipping threshold of $\epsilon=0.05$ and a policy learning rate of $3\times 10^{-4}$.
+Note that we set the entropy coefficient to 0 for FPO/DPPO.
+Unlike the latent Gaussian policy in \textsc{GoRL}, computing the exact entropy for flow/diffusion policies requires expensive ODE/SDE integration during training, making standard entropy regularization computationally intractable in the online setting.

-\paragraph{DPPO.} DPPO~\citep{ren2024dppo} parameterizes the policy as a conditional diffusion model whose denoising process is modeled as a two-layer MDP.
-In our implementation, we use 10 denoising steps with a cosine noise schedule and optimize the diffusion policy with PPO on this denoising MDP using analytic Gaussian likelihoods at each step.
-The main hyperparameters are a learning rate of $3\times 10^{-4}$, clipping $\epsilon_{\text{clip}} = 0.2$, and diffusion noise scale $\sigma_t = 0.05$.
+\paragraph{DPPO (Diffusion Policy Policy Optimization).} DPPO~\citep{ren2024dppo} models the policy as a conditional diffusion process treated as a multi-step MDP.
+Our implementation uses 10 denoising steps with a cosine noise schedule.
+The policy is optimized via PPO on the denoising chain using analytic Gaussian likelihoods.
+Key hyperparameters include a learning rate of $3\times 10^{-4}$, a diffusion noise scale $\sigma_t=0.05$, and a standard clipping threshold $\epsilon=0.2$.